Bing Visual Search vs Lenso AI

 - What is this tool?

-- Bing Visual Search allows users to search the web using images.
+- Bing Visual Search lets users search the web by uploading images to find related content.

 - How much does it cost?